Norma Lorimer

 Norma Octavia Lorimer (1864–1948) was a Scots novelist and travel writer, who has been called "One of the most notable early female novelists of the Isle of Man."

 Biography

 Lorimer was born in Auchterarder, Perthshire, the eighth and youngest daughter in a family of eleven.
-She was raised on the Isle of Man, to which "she returned to in her fiction, showing clearly that she had 'lost her heart' to the South of the Island."
+Lorimer was raised at Ballasherlodge in Colby, Isle of Man, to which "she returned to in her fiction, showing clearly that she had 'lost her heart' to the South of the Island."
+She attended Castletown High School.